Financial-Times/origami-website/_posts/2020-01-31-newsletter.md

 ---
 title: Origami Newsletter, January 2020
-description: This issue features some changes to our Slack channels, a replacement for the Origami Open Meeting, and an update on the Major Cascade.
+description: This issue features some changes to our Slack channels, a replacement for the Origami Open Meeting, an update on the Major Cascade, and a number of polyfill.io improvements including a new nodeJS library.
 author: Rowan Manning
 tags:
   - Newsletter